magedavee/p50Analysis/README.txt

 filled in by a launcher script (e.g. LaunchSims.py); you could also make a copy to fill in by hand.

+Some additional environment variables may be needed for specific features, e.g.: export PG4_AUX=<path to source directory>/Aux/

 Output
 ======